 - Simple, non-techno-mumbo-jumbo businesses.

 Buffett is famous for betting on a sure thing.
 For that reason, he likes to see companies with demonstrated earnings stability.

-Let's examine Rite Aid's earnings history:
+Let's examine Rite Aid's earnings and free cash flow history:

 Source: S&P Capital IQ.